-The Plan’s six investment options offer a variety of asset classes, enabling you to create your own portfolio from a list of specially constructed funds.
+The Plan’s seven investment options offer a variety of asset classes, enabling you to create your own portfolio from a list of specially constructed funds.
 You may actively choose and monitor your investments or select the UBC FPP Balanced Fund, which offers you a well-diversified portfolio of stocks, bonds, and real estate.

 Learn about each UBC FPP investment option:

 - Bond Fund